Residents' parking permits and visitor vouchers

 What is a Resident's 24hr Discounted Car Park Permit?

 A resident's 24hr discounted car park permit has been introduced for residents of those apartments listed above, where there is insufficient parking available.
 It allows unrestricted use of the car park nominated but the facility will be reviewed annually and may not necessarily be continued.
 Only one permit per apartment will be issued; if a second permit is required it would have to be an off-peak one.

 |Car Park 24hr Discount||£260||12 months|

-CHANGE IN APPLICATION PROCEDURE - the Civic Offices Cash Desks will be closed permanently after 15th May, 2015.
-From that date, resident on-street and resident car park permits, carers permits and operational permits will only be able to be applied for or renewed on-line or by post; it will no longer be possible to apply in person at the Civic Offices.
+CHANGE IN APPLICATION PROCEDURE - the Civic Offices Cash Desks are now permanently closed and resident on-street and resident car park permits, carers permits, operational permits and any change of vehicle can only be applied for or renewed on-line or by post; it is no longer possible to apply in person at the Civic Offices.

 By Post: For those who cannot apply on-line, complete the relevant application form and post or deliver to the Civic Offices with the appropriate payment; cheques should be made payable to Woking Borough Council.

 - - - DO NOT SEND CASH UNDER ANY CIRCUMSTANCES - - -

 Photocopies of proof of residence and of page 2 of the vehicle registration document are acceptable and permits will be posted within 5 working days.